christiansteier/mooclms/docs/source/appearance.rst

 HTML Settings
 ---------------
+The list of images that will be used to replace the emoticon text can be defined by a site administrator in *Settings > Site administration > Appearence > HTML settings*.
+The images defined here are used by Display emoticons as images filter and TinyMCE HTML editor's Insert emoticon popup menu.

 Media Embedding
 -----------------
+Location : *Settings > Site administration > Appearence > Media embedding*

+see more details :ref:`media_embedding`

 Moodle Docs
 -------------
 Moodle Docs is an abbreviation for *Moodle documentation*.

 By default, managers, teachers and non-editing teachers (and any other users with the capability moodle/site:doclinks) have "Moodle Docs for this page" links at the bottom of each page in Moodle for accessing context-specific documentation.